fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Set-AzureRmVirtualNetwork.md

 ## EXAMPLES

-### 1: Creates a virtual network and removes one of its subnets
+### Example 1: Creates a virtual network and removes one of its subnets
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
-    $frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24"

-$backendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix "10.0.2.0/24"

-$virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
+PS C:\> $VirtualNetwork = Get-AzureRmVirtualNetwork -Name "MyVirtualNetwork" -ResourceGroupName "ResourceGroup03"
-    TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet,$backendSubnet

-Remove-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork $virtualNetwork
+PS C:\> Remove-AzureRmVirtualNetworkSubnetConfig -Name "BackendSubnet" -VirtualNetwork $VirtualNetwork

-$virtualNetwork | Set-AzureRmVirtualNetwork
+PS C:\> $VirtualNetwork | Set-AzureRmVirtualNetwork
 ```

-This example creates a virtual network with two subnets.
-Then it removes one subnet from
+The first command gets a virtual network named MyVirtualNetwork by using the **Get-AzureRmVirtualNetwork** cmdlet.
+The command stores this value in the $VirtualNetwork variable.

+The second command removes a subnet from the in-memory representation stored in $VirtualNetwork.

-    the in-memory representation of the virtual network.
-The Set-AzureRmVirtualNetwork cmdlet is then used to write the modified virtual network state on the service side.
+The final command persists the change to the virtual network to the service side.

 ## PARAMETERS

 ### -InformationAction